West Virginia ski resorts scale back operations during incredible warmth - NewsBreak

 (WOWK) – The temperatures have been incredibly warm and the heat through the month of December will be among the top five in recorded history, in some cases the top two.

-The ski season started off with some banner snow making at all of the ski resorts in the southern and southeastern part of the state.
-Timberline, Canaan Valley, Snowshoe and Winterplace all were doing great work with their snow making operations.
+The ski season started off with some banner snow-making at all of the ski resorts in the southern and southeastern parts of the state.
+Timberline, Canaan Valley, Snowshoe, and Winterplace all were doing great work with their snow-making operations.
 Then, Mother Nature got in the way.

 Comments / 0